GCSBOSS/nodecaf/README.md

 so we can collaborate effectively.

 ## Manual
-Beyond all the cool features of Express has to offer, check out how to use all the awesome goodies Nodecaf can give you.
+On top of all the cool features Express offers, check out how to use all the awesome goodies Nodecaf introduces.

 ### Handler Args